-Month Date Day Description May 24 Sun Cafeteria opens (10:30 a.m.) - Residence halls open (8:00 a.m.)
-25 Mon Memorial Day (Holiday) 26 Tue Advisement and registration for all students 27 Wed Late registration with fee assessed Last day to pay summer session tuition and fees or make payment arrangements Class work begins Drop-add day for students who have already registered in at least one course for the current semester Last day to drop a class without financial/academic obligations Last day to utilize book vouchers Registration for 2 nd 4-week session continues June 8 Mon Blue Tiger Academy Begins 10 Wed Last day for candidates to file and pay for degrees for summer 2020 completion Last day to file for comprehensive exams for Master's degree candidates Last day to drop classes or withdraw from the University for the 1st 4-week session 22 Mon First 4-week session class work ends 23 Tue First 4-week session final examinations 24 Wed Registration for the 2 nd 4-week session; all tuition and fees due and payable at the time of registration Second 4-weel session begins Last day to drop 2 nd 4 week class without financial obligations 25 Thurs.
-Comprehensive examination for master's degree candidates 29 Mon Final grades posted for the 1st 4-week session by 12:00 noon July 8 Wed Last day to drop classes or withdraw from the university for the 2 nd 4-week and/or 8- week sessions 9 Thurs.
-Assessment day: major field exams, General Education test and student surveys 22 Wed.
-Class Work Ends 23 Thurs.
-Final examinations 24 Fri Cafeteria Closes (12:30 p.m.); Residence halls close (2:00 p.m.)
-27 Mon All applications for fall 2021 postmarked July 15 28 Tue Final grades posted by 12:00 noon 31 Fri Blue Tiger Academy Ends
+Month Date Description Friday 27 FINAL day to pay tuition/fees , in full, or set up a satisfactory payment plan (4:00 p.m.) to avoid risk of classes being deactivated.
+MAY Sunday 29 Cafeteria opens (10:30 a.m.)
+Residence halls open (8:00 a.m.) \geq Monday 30 MEMORIAL DAY (Holiday) Tuesday 31 Advisement and Registration for all students All tuition and fees due and payable at the time registration.
+Last day to submit FAFSA for summer 2022 processing Last day to apply for summer 2022 session financial aid Summer 2022 CLASS WORK BEGINS Wednesday 1 Blue Tiger Academy Begins Drop-Add Day for students who have already registered in at least one course for the current semester Final day to drop a 1 st , 4-week class(es) without financial/academic obligations.
+Registration for 2 nd 4-week session continues Final business day to drop 8-week class(es) without financial/academic obligations.
+JUNE Friday 3 Final day to use book advance (A book advance is a credit given to students who have excess financial aid or book scholarships to be used at the university bookstore to purchase books.
+Any book advances used will be charged to the student's account.). ) Of Wednesday 8 Last day for candidates to file and pay for degrees for summer 2022 completion.
+Last day to file for comprehensive exams for Master's degree.
+Last day to drop classes or withdraw from the University for the 1st 4-week session Thursday 23 Comprehensive examinations for master's degree candidates Monday 27 First 4-week session class work ends Tuesday 28 First 4-week session final examinations Last day to complete 2022-2023 FAFSA Wednesday 29 Registration for the 2 nd 4-week session (All tuition and fees due and payable at the time of registration) Second 4-week session begins wednesday 29 Final day to drop 2 nd , 4-week class(es) without financial/academic obligation.
+Final grades posted for the 1 st 4-week session by 12:00 noon Thursday 7 Assessment Day: Major Field Exams, General Education test and student surveys IULY Wednesday 27 Summer 2022 CLASS WORK ENDS Blue Tiger Academy Ends Last day to apply for loans for the summer 2022 session Thursday 28 Summer 2022 FINAL EXAMINATIONS Friday 29 Cafeteria closes (12:30 p.m.); Residence halls close (2:00 p.m.)
+AUG Monday 1 All applications for fall 2022 postmarked July 15 Al Tuesday 2 Final grades posted by 12:00 noon